 Lemont Park Foundation Helping Hand Award Program

-No family should be denied access to a park-funded program or event (excluding contractual obligations).
+Lemont Park Foundation Helping Hand Award Program – No family should be denied access to a park-funded program or event (excluding contractual obligations).
 The Lemont Park Foundation, working with The Lemont Park District will provide a Helping Hand Award to a needy individual or family.
 Applications are confidential and the recipient parent or guardian is strongly encouraged to volunteer their time at a park district or community event.
 Information on the Helping Hand Award Program can be obtained by contacting the Pam Carter at 630-257-6787, extension 3001 or via email at firstname.lastname@example.org.
-To download an application, Click Here
+Download the Helping Hand Award Application.

 Through the Memorial Tree and Bench Program, friends and family can provide a unique dedication to loved ones by placing a tree or bench in one of the beautiful parks in the Lemont Park District.
 This historical dedication provides a lasting remembrance in honor of a loved one and enhances the meaning of a tree or bench to observers or park patrons.
 If you are interested in this program, please contact Pam Carter, Manager of Education Services and Community Liaison of the Lemont Park District at 630-257-6787, extension 3001, or by e-mail at email@example.com.
-To download the Memorial Tree and Bench Order Form, Click Here
+Download the Memorial Tree and Bench Order Form.

-Memorial Tree The Lemont Park Foundation’s Memorial Trees are 2" to 3" around and a minimum of 6' in height.
+Memorial Tree The Lemont Park Foundation’s Memorial Trees are 2″ to 3″ round and a minimum of 6′ in height.
 The tree will be planted in a neighborhood park with the site selection agreed to between the donor and the Park District Executive Director.
 A plaque will be mounted at the base of the tree after the tree growth has been established.
-Trees will planted in the spring, early summer or fall.
-Cost for a Memorial Tree, including purchase, installation, delivery and upkeep, is $500.
+Trees will be planted in the spring, early summer or fall.
+Cost for a Memorial Tree, including purchase, installation, delivery, and upkeep, is $800.

-Memorial Park Bench The Lemont Park Foundation's Memorial Benches are 6' long and made of recycled plastic composition.
-Cost for the Memorial Bench is $1000.
+Memorial Park Bench The Lemont Park Foundation’s Memorial Benches are 6′ long and made of recycled plastic composition.
+Cost for the Memorial Bench is $1400.
 The cost includes the bench, installation, upkeep, and a remembrance plaque.
-Exact placement of the bench will be determined by the donor and the Lemont Park District Executive Director.
+The exact placement of the bench will be determined by the donor and the Lemont Park District Executive Director.

 Need More Information?